HBRGTech/daisy/README.md

 This is a vagrant and grunt powered [Pattern Lab](https://github.com/pattern-lab/patternlab-php), an [Atomic Web Design](http://pattern-lab.info/about.html) Design Pattern library/styleguide, derivative work from hbr.org's 2014 redesign.
 We use [SCSS version of Foundation](https://github.com/zurb/foundation) which is installed via [bower](http://bower.io/).

+Read about it here: http://hbrgtech.github.io/pattern-lab-team-workflow/

-Published results can be viewed at <a href="http://daisy.pattern.lab/pattern-lab">http://daisy.pattern.lab/pattern-lab</a> (or your local domain of choice) after vagrant is up.
+Published results can be viewed at <a href="http://daisy.pattern.lab/">http://daisy.pattern.lab/</a> (or your local domain of choice) after vagrant is up.

 Edit your scss  in the `www/source/scss` folder and your html/mustache mark-up in the `www/source/_patterns` folder.
 Pattern Lab will automatically be generated to <a href="http://local.pattern.hbr.org/pattern-lab">http://daisy.pattern.lab/pattern-lab</a> if grunt watch is running properly (if it isn't, use vagrant ssh, cd /vagrant_data, and run grunt or grunt watch manually).